Base-Configuration-Modifications

 def get_configured_modified_base(self, higher_modifs={}):

-“”” Return a fully configured and modified base_dict
+Return a fully configured and modified base_dict

 Values in higher-modifs outrank those in self.
-Modifications outrank configurations.
-Uses safe_update() to only change specified elements.
+Modifications outrank

 Args:

-self (ObsMetadata): base-configuration-modification
+self (:class:`ObsMetadata`): base-configuration-modification

 dictionary.
-Must have “base”, can have “configuration” and “modification” AND NOTHING ELSE.
+Must have "base", can have "configuration" and

-higher_modifs (dict or ObsMetadata): modifications
+higher_modifs (dict or :class:`ObsMetadata`): modifications

 dictionary.
-Can have “base”, “configuration” and/or “modification” AND NOTHING ELSE
+Can have "base", "configuration" and/or

 Returns: